-In RoomSketcher Home Designer, you can add stairs between floors/levels.
-This article shows our recommended process to build a multi-level project with stairs.
+In the RoomSketcher App, you can add stairs between floors/levels.
+This article describes the steps when using the RoomSketcher App on a computer or tablet.
+The article shows our recommended process to build a multi-level project with stairs:

 - Add Stairs on the Lower Floor/Level

 - Create the Upper Floor/Level Based on the Level Below